rzhade3/CyberSecurityBase-Project/README.md

 This insecurity exists because any authenticated user is allowed to access the admin page.
 While only admin level users have a hyperlink to the admin page, any user can access the admin page by simply changing the URL extension to `\admin`.

 * A5 - [Security Misconfiguration](https://www.owasp.org/index.php/Top_10_2013-A5-Security_Misconfiguration)
 This vulnerability exists because of the other vulnerabilities present in the application, notably the CSRF vulnerability, as well as the numerous errors in business logic.
+Also, you may notice that `/h2-console/` is open to all users.

 ### Fixing these Vulnerabilities